 For (2) Quality of Jobs, the Applicant should quantify the number or percentage of the jobs created/retained that will provide opportunities to build wealth, receive living wages and/or employment benefits, as well as provide opportunities for training and career advancement for Low-Income Persons or residents of Low-Income Communities.
-The Applicant should clearly discuss how it defines a “quality job” (see Question above for required narrative details).
+The Applicant should clearly discuss how it defines a “quality job” (see FAQ #68 above for required narrative details).

 Note: Community Outcomes resulting from a QALICB that provides only job training but does not provide employment is to be included and discussed under (2) Community Goods and Services.

 For (3) Jobs Accessible, the Applicant should quantify the number or percentage of jobs created/retained that will be targeted and/or available to Low-Income Persons, residents of Low-Income Communities, people with lower levels of education, and/or people who face other barriers to employment (e.g. longer term unemployed, ex-convicts, etc.).
-In addition to the narrative details described in Q above, the Applicant should also describe the QALICB’s strategy for placing these individuals in accessible jobs (e.g. partnerships with community agencies, listing with state/local government employment divisions). .
+In addition to the narrative details described in FAQ #68 above, the Applicant should also describe the QALICB’s strategy for placing these individuals in accessible jobs (e.g. partnerships with community agencies, listing with state/local government employment divisions).

-What are some examples of commercial goods and services that would be included in Question 25(a) (4)?
+What are some examples of commercial goods and services that would be included in Question 25(a)(4)?
 How does commercial goods and services differ from community goods and services to Low-Income Communities?